The Composting Process

 Composting needs a little bit of moisture, oxygen and a blend of nitrogen and carbon source materials.

 A bit of warmth will help.
 Then the magic just happens!

 Which compost bin?

 Compost bins generally are classed as either 'cold' or 'hot'.
 Cold bins can be made from plastic (such as the classic 'dalek' bins available at garden centres and DIY stores), or wood.
-Hot bins (such as the appropriately named HotBin composter!) are made using highly insulating expanded plastic and are designed to keep the heat in (the heat is generated by the bacteria feeding off the contents) to accelerate the composting process and potentially reduce it down to 90 days.
+Hot bins (such as the appropriately named HotBin composter!) are made using highly insulating expanded plastic and are designed to keep the heat in (the heat is generated by the bacteria feeding off the contents) to accelerate the composting process and potentially reduce it down to 90 days in ideal conditions.

 Hot compost bins such as the HOTBIN, will need regular feeding to keep the process going, so require a little more hand-on management than regular bins, but they produce the end results much faster.

 If you have a cabin in the woods (lucky you!), that gets just weekend or irregular use, then just one compost bin will usually be fine (although you could also dig a hole and bury the contents).
 You'll be surprised at how much the contents reduce down as composting takes place - it's not unusual to see a 75% or more reduction in volume!